 - 1. Construct a search strategy - 2.
-Distinguish scholarly and popular sources

-3. Apply an established citation style to document the sources used

-4. Apply the rules of academic integrity to avoid plagiarism
+Distinguish scholarly and popular sources - 3.
+Apply an established citation style to document the sources used - 4.
+Apply the rules of academic integrity to avoid plagiarism conclusion.
+Students will be able to:

 D - Critical Thinking